-In the 21st century, the idea of second language teaching has entered a post-methodological age, in which it is people-oriented, emphasizing group study and cooperation, embracing the communicative, task-based and theme-based approaches and aiming at developing learners’ integrated language skills.
-Under the guidance of these concepts, the compilation of the Course has displayed the following features:
+The idea of second language teaching has entered a post-methodological age, in which it is people-oriented, emphasising on group study, cooperation, embracing the communicative, task-based and theme-based integrated language skills.
+Under the guidance of these concepts, the compilation of our course will display the following features:

 The premise of the concept “combination of testing and teaching” is to serve students’ needs for taking the test, but it is not merely about test-taking.
 Our concern is how to improve students’ language skills under the premise of serving their needs for taking the test, which is also one of the distinctive features of this series.
 Take HSK Level 1 and Level 2 tests for instance.
 Though tests at Levels 1-2 have only listening and reading parts, not involving speaking and writing, we’ve still provided pertinent materials and exercise for Chinese pronunciation and characters in the course books at these levels.
 Besides, absorbing the strengths of the aural-oral and cognitive approaches, the texts are mainly made up of “situations + dialogues + pictures” which cultivate students listening and speaking skills, and the workbooks focus on training students’ listening, reading and writing skills so as to improve their integrated language ability.

 2. Integrating the Essential Ideas of the Communicative Approach and Task-Based Language Teaching